 Act 44 provides that all required payments under the Funding Agreement or as required by Act 44 shall be subordinate obligations of the Commission payable solely from the General Reserve Fund after meeting all other Commission requirements pursuant to any financial documents, financial covenants, liquidity policies or agreements in effect at the Commission.
-Pursuant to the Funding Agreement, the Commission's payments to PennDOT in prior Fiscal Years have been allocated as follows: deposits to the Motor License Fund to be available for road and bridge work in the amounts of \$450 million in Fiscal Year 2007-08, \$500 million in Fiscal Year 2008-09, \$500 million in Fiscal Year 2009-10, and \$200 million in Fiscal Year 2010-11; and deposits into the Public Transportation Trust Fund for distribution to Pennsylvania's local and regional public transportation agencies for operating and capital purposes in the amounts of \$300 million in Fiscal Year 2007-08, \$350 million in Fiscal Year 2008-09, \$400 million in Fiscal Year 2009-10, and \$250 million in Fiscal Year 2010-11.
+Pursuant to the Funding Agreement, the Commission's payments to PennDOT in prior Fiscal Years have been allocated as follows: deposits to the Motor License Fund to be available for road and bridge work in the amounts of \$450 million in Fiscal Year 2007-08, \$500 million in Fiscal Year 2008-09, \$500 million in Fiscal Year 2009-10, and \$200 million in each of Fiscal Years 2010-11 and 2011-12; and deposits into the Public Transportation Trust Fund for distribution to Pennsylvania's local and regional public transportation agencies for operating and capital purposes in the amounts of \$300 million in Fiscal Year 2007-08, \$350 million in Fiscal Year 2008-09, \$400 million in Fiscal Year 2009-10, and \$250 million in each of Fiscal Years 2010-11 and 2011-12.
 Notwithstanding the foregoing, no portion of the payments of the Commission to be deposited into the Public Transportation Trust Fund may be made with proceeds of Special Revenue Bonds.
 It has been and remains the Commission's position (now affirmed in the Settlement Agreement) that its payment obligation was \$450 million in Fiscal Year 2010-11 and remains such in each year thereafter over the remaining term of the Funding Agreement, with \$200 million to be deposited annually in the Motor License Fund to be available for roads and bridges and \$250 million to be deposited annually in the Public Transportation Trust Fund to be available for transit.
 See "Funding Agreement Between PennDOT and the Commission" above for further information on the prior dispute with PennDOT and the resolution of that dispute under the terms of the Settlement Agreement.

-Nineteen payments have been made under the Funding Agreement to date, in the aggregate amount of \$3,287,500,000.
+To date, the Commission has paid a total amount of \$3,512,500,000 under the Funding Agreement.